loopwerk/loopwerk.io/content/articles/2024-10-04-trying-pdm.md

 So let’s compare Poetry, uv and PDM.
 When it comes to installing Python versions:

-- Poetry doesn’t this at all
+- Poetry doesn't do this at all
 - PDM does, but not particularly user-friendly
 - uv does it brilliantly